mlapps/lightning-getting-started-docs/README.md

 }
 ```

-We've added a `Game` component which acts a wrapper for the Game board an score board so it will be easy
+We've added a `Game` component which acts as a wrapper for the Game board an score board so it will be easy
 to hide all the contents at once.

-1. PlayerPosition, this is an focus indicator of which tile the player currently is
+1. PlayerPosition, this is a focus indicator of which tile the player currently is
 2. Field, the outlines of the game field
 3. Markers, the placed [ X ] / [ 0 ]
 4. ScoreBoard, the current score for player and computer
 5. Notification, the endgame notification (player wins, tie etc), in a real world app we probably would
 move the Notification handler to a different (higher) level so we multiple component can make use of it.

-It's also possible to (instead instancing a component via type) to populate the `children` within the template.
+It's also possible to (instead instancing a component via type) populate the `children` within the template.
-This will populate the the `Field` Component with 5 lines (rectangles) we also draw two 1px by 5px component and 2 components
+This will populate the `Field` Component with 5 lines (rectangles) we also draw two 1px by 5px component and 2 components
 5px by 1px components.

 ```